What’s a stronghold? Simply put, it’s anything that has a strong hold on us. It’s usually rooted in faulty thinking patterns and lies we believe.

 Other strongholds can include pornography, jealousy, greed, laziness, gossip, gluttony, perfectionism, and depression.
 The list goes on.
 They slap cuffs on us and steal the freedom for which God created us.

 Strongholds are rooted in faulty thinking and lies; God’s truth tears them down.
 I experienced this in both of the personal examples I gave.
 In the first example, I stopped focusing on the what-ifs of a thief returning to my house and started meditating on God’s promise to protect me.
 Courage replaced fear.
-One night when Gene was away, I turned off the bedroom light and slept soundly.
+One night when Gene was away, I asked God to post angels at both doors and every corner of the house, and then I turned off the light and slept soundly.
 That stronghold has never returned.